Frequently Asked Questions:

 Q: I am close to finishing my degree.
 What do I need to do to graduate?

-You’ll submit your Intent to Graduate form during the term prior to your graduation date.
-Log on to your EdWeb account and click on Intent to Graduate to submit.
+You'll Apply to Graduate during the term prior to your graduation date.
+Log on to your My Hilltop account to submit your graduation application.
 You will receive a confirmation letter from the Office of the Registrar during your final term after you are certified to graduate.
 Please make sure that your mailing information is correct.
 See update my address below if you need to make changes.
 For further info about graduation, please visit the Office of the Registrar’s Graduation page.

 Q: I have recently moved.
 Where do I update my address?

-In your EdWeb account, click on Address Change and make the necessary changes.
+In your My Hilltop account, click on Address Change and make the necessary changes.
 Please remember to update your information when changes occur so that your billing and registration information get to you in a timely manner.
 Additionally, graduation material will be sent to the address on file for you.

 Q: How do I order a transcript or enrollment verification form?